-The student will give a 20-30 minute presentation of the Dissertation Proposal to the Ph.D.
-Advisory Committee followed by questions from members of the committee.
-The questions will focus on the research proposal, but may include any question or topic relevant to the area of research.
+The student will give an oral presentation of the Dissertation Proposal to the Ph.D.
+Advisory Committee.
+Members of the committee will ask questions during and/or after the presentation.
+The questions during the exam will focus on the research proposal, but may include any questions or topics relevant to the area of research.
 The final decision concerning the outcome of the Preliminary Examination will be made by a majority of the Advisory Committee.
 Once the student has passed the exam he/she must file the signed departmental Doctoral Preliminary Examination Warrant with the Biological Sciences Graduate Program Director.

 If a student fails the Preliminary Examination, the Ph.D.
 Advisory Committee will decide if the student can retake the exam for a second time.
 If the student fails a second time, a retake is not allowed.
 For students retaking the Preliminary Examination for the second time, failure of any part (or all) of the examination will result in dismissal from the Graduate Program.
 The student’s Ph.D.
 Advisory Committee may appeal to the departmental Graduate Committee to allow a student to retake the exam for the third time.
 Direct appeals from the student to the departmental Graduate Committee will not be considered.